Skip to content

 Daylight Saving

-Daylight Saving (DST) is taken into account when using timezone.
-This means that, depending on the local time of the scheduled job, argo will schedule the workflow once, twice, or not at all when the clock moves forward or back.
+When using timezone, Daylight Saving Time (DST) is taken into account.
+Depending on the local time of the scheduled workflow, it will run once, twice, or not at all when the clock moves forward or back.

 • +1 hour (DST start) at 2020-03-08 02:00:00: